toolleeo/cli-apps/README.md

 * [gret](https://github.com/4imothy/gret) - A command-line utility designed to search through directories and files for a regex expression that matches.
 * [happyfinder](https://github.com/hugows/hf) - (another) Fuzzy file finder for the command line.
 * [plocate](https://plocate.sesse.net/) - A much faster locate; plocate is a locate based on posting lists, completely replacing mlocate with a much faster (and smaller) index.
-* [rawhide](https://github.com/raforg/rawhide) - Find files using pretty C expressions.
+* [rawhide](https://github.com/raforg/rawhide) - File finder that uses C expressions to specify the filenames.

 ## <a name="ls"></a>File listing (alternatives to ls)